jitender1987/self-healing/README.md

-# self-healing
+# Self-Healing Infrastructure

-docker-compose files for setup
+Please clone git repo and deploy docker containers to setup Self-Healing Infra by using below commands.